德州儀器 (TI) 公佈 2023 年第四季營收下降,主要是由於工業和汽車市場疲軟。毛利也較上年下降。

 Rafael R. Lizardi - CFO and Senior VP of Finance & Operations

-• Yes.
+Yes.
 So thanks for the question.
-So step back in third quarter, at the end of the third quarter, we talked about this as we have near our inventory levels, then we have adjusted our factory loadings accordingly.
+So step back in third quarter, at the end of the third quarter, we talked about this.
+As we have neared our inventory levels, then we have adjusted our factory loadings accordingly.
 So in third quarter, we did some of that, and that had an impact on gross margins and underutilization.
 Fourth quarter adjustment was bigger than third quarter.
 And now going into first quarter, we're taking that adjustment further.
-So the first quarter adjustment on the utilization will be will be bigger.
+So the first quarter adjustment on underutilization will be -- will be bigger.
 But we continue to have an upward bias on inventory as we continue to build the right buffers for the right parts to be ready on the other side of the cycle.
 Do you have a follow-up?

 Timothy Michael Arcuri - MD and Head of Semiconductors & Semiconductor Equipment

-• I did.
+I did.
 Yes.
 So then on CapEx, can you talk about that?
 It was a little lower.
 It's running actually quite a bit below the $5 billion run rate now.
-So are you actually cutting CapEx now with -- since you're bringing on factory loading?
+So are you actually cutting CapEx now with -- since you're bringing on factory loadings?

 Operator